Image

 13. Birdseed Collage

 14. There are bird activities for budding artists, too!
-Have children fill outlines of birds made on a sheet of paper that have glue on them, with bird seeds.
+Have children fill in the outlines of birds made on a sheet of paper with glue and bird seeds.

 15. The Veterinarian’s Office